 In this module you will learn how the Chinese central government has responded to socio-economic changes by issuing a number of key policy initiatives, most notably in the field of social security, health, education, labour, innovation and the environment.
 In the first part of the module participants will be sensitized about the interplay between socio-economic transformation, administrative reform and public policy making during China's reform era (1978).

 In the second part of the module students will learn about the expanded spaces for participatory policy making in China by analysing case studies in all five substantive policy fields.
 As part of their course assignments students will be asked to write one 3,000 word essay and put insights into practice by developing group presentations on a selected public policy.
-This optional module will provide a socially relevant policy curriculum and help students develop necessary skills for a democratic practice of policy inquiry.
-For this module you will have one 2-hour lecture each week.

 Students also have the option of beginning study of Serbian/Croatian or Slovene.